Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 13. Architectural and Engineering: $12,500 to $16,000

-- You must sign an architectural agreement with Profile by Sanford’s vendor to provide architectural and engineering services.
+- You must sign an architectural agreement with Profile’s vendor to provide architectural and engineering services.
 The amount of the agreement is an estimate only; your actual costs will vary depending on local and state permitting agencies.

 - The scope of the architectural agreement includes all architectural and engineering services required to produce a set of construction documents, manage the permitting process, and provide construction administration on a time and materials basis.